tunnckoCoreLabs/support-release-policy/README.md

 ## Our Support

 We only support latest 2 _even-numbered_ Node.js release lines, until they goes into Maintenance mode _or_ until the Node.js team cut new even-numbered Current release.
-When that happen we drop support for the release line that gone on maintenance mode, which means two things:
+When that happen we drop support for the release line that gone on maintenance mode, which means 3 things:

 1. we bump major release of a certain package,
 2. remove that Node.js release line from CI testing, and